Design

 3. Pharmaceuticals

 a.
-Active ingredients and Drug Fact Table
+Active ingredients

 b.
-Purpose and Use
+Purpose and uses

 c.
 Directions